je256/Maji-ndogo-water-survey/README.md

 ![image](https://github.com/user-attachments/assets/9228ec24-76b3-4b21-ae3d-5c64674483d6)

-- About 60% of water sources in ikot-abasi are from Rural areas
+- About 60% of water sources in Ikot-Abasi are from Rural areas
 - How many wells, taps and rivers are there?

 ````sql